aniketrepo/c-feature-set/note.md

 ## What is C?
-- C is a general purpose programming langauge created by Dennis Ritchie at the Bell Laboratories in 1972.
+- C is a general purpose programming language created by Dennis Ritchie at the Bell Laboratories in 1972.
-- It is a very popular langauge, despite being old.
-The main reason for its popularity is because it is a fundamental langauge in the field of computer science.
+- It is a very popular language, despite being old.
+The main reason for its popularity is because it is a fundamental language in the field of computer science.
 - C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

 ## Difference between C and C++
-- C++ was developed as an extension of C, as both langauges have the same syntax.
+- C++ was developed as an extension of C, as both languages have the same syntax.
 - The main difference between C and C++ is that C++ supports classes and objects, while C does not.

 ## Code 1